fenago/spark-dev3600/DEV362/Lab_8.md

 - Google Chrome (Recommended)

 #### Lab Environment
-Notebooks are ready to run.
-All packages have been installed.
 There is no requirement for any setup.

 **Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
 Password for jupyterLab : `1234`

 All Notebooks are present in `work/spark-dev3600` folder.
 To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**

-You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab`
+You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab8`

 <h4><span style="color:red;">Analyzing a Simple Flight Example with GraphX</span></h4>